Last fact-checked: 14 March 2020

-Astonishingly beautiful with a culture that is compelling, there is no doubt that Vietnam is shaped by its history.
-Ruled by the ancient Chinese for over a millennium, the Chinese influences are apparent – especially in the north.
-So, too, are the vestiges of French colonialism that can be found in the architecture of its cities, such as Ho Chi Minh and Hanoi, as well as the ubiquitous coffee shops and French baguettes.
-Add to this the heritage of the Americans, Indians and indigenous tribes, and you have a country that offers a diverse philosophy that is undeniably captivating.
+Astonishingly beautiful, Vietnam is shaped very much by its history.
+Ruled by the ancient Chinese for more than a millennium, the influences are apparent, especially in the north.
+So, too, are the vestiges of French colonialism found in the architecture of its cities, such as Ho Chi Minh and Hanoi, as well as the ubiquitous coffee shops and French baguettes.

-From the remarkable limestone pillars of Ha Long Bay with its unique eco-system, to the sweeping arc of Nha Trang Beach, and from the forbidden imperial city of Hue to the giddy dynamism of Ho Chi Minh City, Vietnam offers a variety of landscapes to stimulate the senses.
+From the remarkable limestone pillars of Ha Long Bay with its unique ecosystem to the sweeping arc of Nha Trang Beach; from the forbidden imperial city of Hue to the giddy dynamism of Ho Chi Minh City, Vietnam offers a sufficient variety of landscapes and activities to please any traveler.

-The energy of its people–friendly and inquisitive–and a cuisine that is not only one of the tastiest in the world, but also one of the healthiest, and you have the basis for an incredible holiday and the time-of-your-life.
+The energy of its people–friendly and inquisitive–and a cuisine that is not only one of the tastiest in the world, but also one of the healthiest, and you have the basis for a fulfilling holiday.

-Of course, a trip to Vietnam is not just about sitting back and taking it all in - some activities require a little more effort – and boy are there loads to get your teeth into!
 Trekking and hiking enthusiasts will be spoilt for choice, whether striking out alone or with organized tour companies.
-Mountain-biking, canyoning, rock-climbing, wind surfing, kite surfing and scuba diving are just some of the other high-octane activities on offer, as well as bird-watching and golfing.
+Mountain biking, canyoning, rock climbing, windsurfing, kite surfing and scuba diving are just some of the other high-octane activities on offer, as well as bird-watching and golfing.

-Devotees of that other 21st century pastime, shopping, will be tempted by the sheer array and quality of goods on offer, notwithstanding the low prices.
-Bartering is part of the fun, especially if you can manage to get up to two-thirds off the original price on bespoke tailoring, textiles, jewelery and local handicrafts.
+Devotees of that other 21st-century pastime—shopping—will be tempted by the array and quality of goods on offer, along with low prices.
+Bartering is part of the fun, especially if you can manage to get up to two-thirds of the original price on tailoring, textiles, jewelry and local handicrafts.

 Professional memberships of recognizable international organizations, while not a pre-requisite, may be a deciding factor for some patients.
-As the world becomes a smaller place so healthcare professionals and institutions are keen to demonstrate they are up-to-date with their knowledge, skills and standards.
-More and more you will find Vietnamese affiliates of, for example, the American Dental Association, the International Congress of Oral Implantologists, the International Standards Organization and, for hospitals, accreditation by the Joint Commission International.
+As the world becomes a smaller place, so healthcare professionals and institutions are keen to demonstrate they are up-to-date with knowledge, skills and standards.
+Increasingly you will find Vietnamese affiliates of, for example, the American Dental Association, the International Congress of Oral Implantologists, the International Standards Organization and, for hospitals, international accreditation by the Joint Commission International.

 Reputable dental and medical clinics in Vietnam have modern technology, skilled and highly-trained doctors and dentists (many of whom have been trained internationally in the US, Australia or Japan) and the professionalism that international visitors expect.

-For most Westerners the price of accommodation in Vietnam is cheap – the price of 5* luxury, even in the big cities like Hanoi, is equivalent to or less than some standard hotel accommodation at home – and if you are really on a budget, there are plenty of, clean, basic accommodations for less than a few dollars a night.
+For most Westerners accommodation in Vietnam is cheap – the price of five-star luxury, even in the big cities like Hanoi, is usually lower than standard hotel accommodation at home.
+Budget travelers will enjoy plenty of clean, basic accommodations options starting at a few dollars per night.

 Yes.
 The UK Foreign Office has no warnings about travel to Vietnam, and there is a low threat from terrorism.